Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 *Five Brights* and *Four Brights* are mutually exclusive, but outside of that, all points earned from dekiyaku are cumulative.

 > A *liability* rule is sometimes applied to the *Four Brights*, *Poetry Ribbons* and *Blue Ribbons* dekiyaku, along with *Boar, Deer, Butterflies* if included.
-If a player holds all but one of the cards needed for one of these dekiyaku, and one of their opponents deliberately leaves the remaining card on the table to be captured, then that opponent pays *double* what they otherwise would for that dekiyaku at scoring time, while the other opponent pays nothing.
+If a player holds all but one of the cards needed for one of these dekiyaku, and one of their opponents deliberately leaves the remaining card on the table to be captured, then that opponent pays *double* what they otherwise would for that dekiyaku at scoring time, while the other opponent pays nothing for it.
 {.is-info}

 |Value (in *kan*)|Name of Yaku|Description|